Consent & Code of Conduct Guidelines

 4. The Consent Liaison (or a person designated by the Coordinator, if the Consent Liaison position is vacant or if there is a conflict of interest) will reach out to the person making the complaint to follow up and, with permission from the complainant, the alleged violator with the aim to evaluate if procedural changes are needed and recommend if further action is warranted.
 This information will be compiled and, in consultation with the Coordinator, recommendations will be presented to a Business Meeting for consideration.
 The complainant may make a written or verbal statement to the meeting if they wish by prior arrangement.

-5. SOJ reserves the right to temporarily uninvite anyone from events pending a final decision by the Business Meeting.
+5. SOJ reserves the right to temporarily uninvite anyone from events pending a final decision by the consent committee assembled for the complaint.
 This kind of action will be at the discretion of the Consent Liaison (or a person designated by the Coordinator, if the Consent Liaison position is vacant or if there is a conflict of interest).

 6. When a decision is made, it will be communicated to the affected parties.
-SOJ does not make public statements about decisions or advance any accusation(s) or definitive statement about what did or did not happen by making a decision.
+SOJ does not make public statements about decisions or advance any accusation(s) or definitive statements about what did or did not happen as a result of making a decision.
 SOJ only makes decisions about who is allowed to be at our events.

-7. Regardless of any outcome, SOJ will not tolerate post-complaint shaming or retaliation.
+7. Regardless of any outcome, SOJ will not tolerate post-complaint shaming or retaliation – actions and/or threats.

 Resolution